liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

-In the fourth (and final) step of the New Process wizard, assign a form to each task in the workflow definition (and to the StartNode to get the process kicked off)).
+In the fourth (and final) step of the New Process wizard, assign a form to each task in the workflow definition (and to the StartNode to get the process kicked off).
 All forms you work with here will be either the entire field set you defined in step two, or a subset of it.

++$$$

-You can't add any fields that accept user input in this step, but there are three elements you can still add to the existing form to enhance it's usability:
+**Note:** In this step, you can't add any proper form field (fields that accept user input) in this step.
+If you forgot to add a Select field to the field set in step two, for example, you cannot add one here.
+Instead, go back and add it to the field set.

+While you can't add form fields, you can configure the existing fields differently for each form, and you can add elements to the form that enhance it's usability:

-1. Add a a *Fieldset* to provide headings in a form.
+1. Add a *Fieldset* to provide headings in a form.
 For example, name it after the workflow task to provide clarity to the task assignee.
 2. Add a *Paragraph* field to add a block of text to the form.
 For example, provide instructions to the assignee about what's expected of them to complete